 If a water leak gets inside your building and pools on the floor, it can become a hazard to your employees and customers.
 A slip-and-fall injury that occurs in your business becomes a liability that involves your insurance company and, in some cases,, personal injury attorneys.

 Small roof leaks can cause mold and mildew to grow in the ceiling, and if it’s not addressed quickly, it can spread down the walls.
-Not only does mold and mildew smell bad, its presence in your commercial building can cause allergic reactions for your employees and customers.
+Not only does mold and mildew smell bad, but their presence in your commercial building can also cause allergic reactions for your employees and customers.
 Mold is a serious health risk and a leaky roof is a major cause of mold.

 3. Roof Repairs Cost Less Than Roof Replacements

 The cost of a full commercial roof replacement can be very expensive, and emergency roof repairs can also be costly.
-By doing a bi-annual commercial roof inspection, you are maximizing the lifespan of your roof up to 20 years, which saves you from getting a new roof sooner than you should have to.
+By doing a bi-annual commercial roof inspection, you are maximizing the lifespan of your roof up to 20 years, which saves you from getting a new roof sooner than you should.

 A commercial roof inspector will evaluate the condition of your roof and provide a full roof inspection report with specific details and recommendations for repair.
 Here are some things that a certified commercial roofing contractor will look for during a commercial roof inspection.